Nobody needs to struggle with depression

 Calgary Central Library: 800 3 St SE

-Attend the Living Fully speaker series at the Calgary Central Library.
-Living Fully is a four-part series of seminars aimed to help you prepare and face the inevitable ups and downs of life.
-Learn the signs and symptoms of depression and what you can do if you feel like you are struggling.
+The week of National Depression Screening Day kicks off with the second instalment of the Living Fully speaker series at the Calgary Central Library.
+Living Fully is a four-part series of talks by our counsellors aimed at helping you prepare for and face the inevitable ups and downs of life.
+Join our Associate Director of Counselling Initiatives, Christine Molohon as she discusses the signs and symptoms of depression and what you can do if you feel like you are struggling.

 October 9, 11:00am–1:00pm